cims-bioko/validate/README.md

 A non-visual, tool-centric ODK xform validation library.
 Unlike ODK Validate, this library does not bundle any dependencies, such as a logging implementation.
-It also does not attempt to provide a user-interface, instead deferring that toother downstream projects.
+It also does not attempt to provide a user-interface, instead deferring that to other downstream projects.

 ## Why?